My simple answer: “No, it does not.”

-2. Alternatively, a savvy organization will adopt practices to build integrity into the product and test as you go in small batches.
-In fact, they will develop requirements AS test cases.
-The developers build to those test cases, which are objectively measurable and testable as you go.
+Alternatively, savvy organizations adopt practices to build integrity into the product.
+In fact, these organizations develop test cases first and use those as their requirements.
+Moreover, those test cases are objectively measurable, minimizing any ambiguity in the requirements.
 In essence, the developers allow the testing to drive development, not the other way around.
-This, of course, is the philosophy of test-driven development.
-The idea here is to build small, high-quality slices of the product and then integrate it in as soon as possible.
-Part of this continuous integration involves testing the whole as you go.
-If defects appear, they will most likely be caused by the latest addition.
-If this latest piece is small, the defect can be found and resolved easily.
+This, of course, is the philosophy of test-driven development (TDD) but on a much larger scale than simply unit-testing.
+The idea here is to build small, high-quality slices of the product and then integrate them in as soon as possible.
+Because each slice is miniscule, new defects will most likely be the result of the latest addition.
+The smaller the slice, the faster its defects can be found and resolved.